Are you passed your due date and going out of your mind waiting for your baby to arrive?

-Sweeps are known to work really well after 40 weeks and with a good bishop score.
-If a sweep has worked well you should go into labor within two days of having one.
+Sweeps are known to work well after 40 weeks and with a good bishop score.
+If a sweep has worked well, you should go into labor within two days of having one.

 Unfortunately, if the sweep doesn’t work it can cause you discomfort and make you crampy without any real effect.